coding-dojo-data-science/dojo-env-setup/docs/instructions-mac-intel-v23.md

 - **Click Clone**

-GitHub Desktop will download a copy of the repository into a new folder on your computer.Step 2.2: Open the Repo in Terminal/GitBash
+GitHub Desktop will download a copy of the repository into a new folder on your computer.Step 2.2: Open the Repo in Terminal.

 ## Step 2.2) Open the Repo in Terminal

 ## Step 2.2.1) Open the dojo-env repository in Terminal

-Once you have cloned the repository, **you must open a terminal/gitbash window in the same folder as the repository.** The easiest way to do so is from within GitHub Desktop.
+Once you have cloned the repository, **you must open a Terminal window in the same folder as the repository.** The easiest way to do so is from within GitHub Desktop.

 - **In GitHub Desktop: make sure the left sidebar says "dojo-env-setup" i**n the top-left corner under Current Repository.